 The Board has determined that Xin Song, Bing Liu, Liangyou Jiang and Xiangdong Jiang are not independent of the Company.
 Xin Song is not considered independent of the Company because of his role as an officer of China National Gold, the Company's controlling shareholder and his role as a former senior officer of the Company within the previous three years.
 Bing Liu and Liangyou Jiang are not considered independent of the Company because of their roles as officers of China National Gold and as senior officers of the Company.
-Lianzhong Sun is not considered independent of the Company because of his role as an officer of the Company because of his role as an officer of the Company because of his role as an officer of China National Gold.
+Lianzhong Sun is not considered independent of the Company because of his role as an officer of China National Gold.
 Xiangdong Jiang is not considered independent of the Company because of his former role as a senior officer of the Company up to March 31, 2017.